• Loon Sounds

 How does the loon cam work?

 The camera about 30 feet from the nest, on a wooden pole mounted in the water.
 An Ethernet cable supplies power and an internet connection to the camera, on shore.
-Sound comes from a microphone, mounted on the side of the nest.
+Sound comes from a microphone, mounted on the top of the nest.
 It is muffled to avoid picking up people talking and there may be occasions where it is muted to protect the privacy of the neighbors.
-The video stream runs 24×7, over a business class internet service to YouTube Live.
+The video stream runs 24×7, over an internet service to YouTube Live.
 With this design, hundreds can view the video feed at the same time, and the stream is converted to match the viewer’s device and internet connection speed.
 We also employ a streaming archive/retrieval service and can make a video clip of interesting events.

 Can I see the archived videos?

 The YouTube player is configured so that you can replay the most recent twelve hours of the video stream.
 This is useful if you missed watching a nest switch or egg turning.
 Edited video clips from the archive are occasionally published on the Loon Preservation Committee’s YouTube channel at https://www.youtube.com/user/LoonCenter.
 Let us know if you see something interesting that we’ve missed.
-The archive goes back a week.
+The archive goes back several days.
 Give us the date, start and end times of interest.

 Where is the loon cam located?